hanegraaff/stock-advisor-software-redux/README.md

 All scripts must be executed from the ```src``` folder.

 # Trading Strategies
 All recommendations produced by the Securities Recommendation Service are created using Trading Strategies which are located in the ```strategies``` module of this software.
-A strategy is simply an algorithm that reads a list of securities (currently US Equities), downloads all necessary financial data and either ranks or filters them to produce a subset that is predicted to outperform their peers based on the algorithm's calculations.
+A strategy is an algorithm that reads a list of securities, downloads all necessary financial data and either ranks or filters them to produce a subset that is predicted to outperform their peers based on the algorithm's calculations.

 All strategies are implemented as classes that derive from the ```BaseStrategy``` Abstract Base Class, and expose a consistent interface.
 Each is self contained in the sense that it must be able to initialize using a configuration file stored either locally or in S3, the latter being how strategies are initialized in production.
 They can also be initialized using a constructor, a technique which is useful when backtesting or performing other types of tests.